We left Bocas del Toro, Panama on the 20th and headed directly to the canal zone.

 Two and one half days later, we arrived in Golfito, for a weekend's R&R, and a change of crew.

-Thank you, Jim and Darda, Gary and Sandy, and Ray for being a part of our canal passage!
+Thank you, Jim and Darda, Gary and Sandy, and Ray for

 No comments: